Belize Airways

 Belize Airways Limited was Belize's first and only national airline.
-The carrier began flights from Belize International Airport (now Philip S. W. Goldson International Airport) on October 1, 1977.
-In 1980, the airline declared bankruptcy.
-Its final flight was in January 1980.
+The carrier began flights from Belize International Airport on October 1, 1977.
+The airline declared bankruptcy, and its final flight was flown on January 11, 1980.

 Destinations

 Belize Airways offered scheduled passenger flights between Belize City and Miami, San Pedro Sula, San Salvador and La Ceiba at various times during its existence.

 Aircraft

-According to Belize Airways timetables, the airline operated Boeing 720 and stretched British Aircraft Corporation BAC One-Eleven series 500 jetliners at various times during its existence.
+According to Belize Airways timetables, the airline operated Boeing 720 and stretched BAC One-Eleven series 500 jetliners at various times during its existence.